appscode/blog/content/post/kubedb-v2024.06.04/index.md

 ```

 ### OpsRequest
-In this release, support for Druid Ops Request support has been integrated.
+In this release, support for Druid Ops Request has been integrated.
 Druid Ops Request provides a declarative configuration for the Druid administrative operations like database restart, vertical scaling, volume expansion, etc. in a Kubernetes native way.

 #### Restart
 Restart ops request is used to perform a smart restart of the Druid cluster.
 An example YAML is provided below: